shankha117/shankha117/README.md

 * :rocket:  I love to work on fast,scalable,distributed Projects
-* :green_heart:  Python is Love
+* :green_heart:  Software Engineering with Python .
-* :zap:  Tech I have worked on - Flask,Falcon,Mysql,MongoDB,ElasticSearch,Kafka,Redis,Celery,Docker,Django
+* :zap:  Tech I have worked on - Flask,Falcon,Mysql,MongoDB,ElasticSearch,Kafka,Redis,Celery,Docker,Django .
-* 👯  I would love to collaborate ..
+* 👯  I would love to collaborate on any backend projects .
+Good if Python, awesome if some  other language..
 * 🎨  I love to paint with charcole and use Vue.js to make cool UI for whatever weekend app I make sometimes :P
-* :nerd_face:  Improving my Problem Solving and DSA skills for optimization these days
+* :nerd_face:  Improving my Problem Solving and DSA skills for optimization.